openworm/org.geppetto.docs/source/connectivityW.rst

 Layout agnostic options
 =======================

-After creating an instance of the Connectivity widget with ``G.addWidget(6)``, data must be bound to it using the ``setData()`` method, which applies to any of the layouts.
+After creating an instance of the Connectivity widget with ``G.addWidget(GEPPETTO.Widgets.CONNECTIVITY)``, data must be bound to it using the ``setData()`` method, which applies to any of the layouts.
 Additional options for the same method can be used to control visual attributes  -- such as mapping link/node categories onto colours or node weights onto line widths -- in the following manner:

 The ``setData(entity[, options])`` method accepts two arguments: